lilpharaoh1/traffic-paper/README.md

 The agent weights are checkpointed at a frequency specified in the config file.
 If training is stopped/completed and you wish to continue training further, use the `--restore-path` shown above.

+### DreamerV3Traffic vs DreamerV3
+In this version of Ray (2.10.0), DreamerV3 uses a different training and evaluation procedure than the other agents (e.x.
+PPO).
+Therefore if one were to a standard Ray training and evaluation script it would crash for DreamerV3.
+Some mostly inconsequential methods and variables are not present in the DreamerV3 agent that are required to run these scripts.
+To quickly and easily fix this, I simply added these methods to a copy of the DreamerV3 agent and registered it as a custom algorithm.
+This agent is called DreamerV3Traffic.
+Currently (29/08/2025), no other changes are present between the two methods.

+In future, if one wanted to make a multi-agent implementation of this work rather than a single-agent implementation, I would change this DreamerV3Traffic agent or make a copy.
+Will save you some time messing about with registering a custom algo.

 ### MBRL Algorithms
 Both the DreamerV3 and Drama models are largely set up in the same way, bar what they use for world modeling (`tf/models/world_model.py::WorldModel::sequence_model`).
-For explaination purposes we will refer only to the Drama implementation when discussing how the agent is set up.

 An overview of the agents can be seen below.
 I will only document the key components of the agents.

 #### EnvRunner
 The EnvRunner module in the MBRL algorithms is a wrapper that handles interactions between the agent and the gymnasium environment.Of importance is the `sample_timesteps` method.
 This method is used to step the environment forward a number of timesteps using the agents actions.
 DreamerV3 and Drama have different implementations of this method due to their design (populating a context buffer for Drama vs handling recurrent state for DreamerV3).